Kansas's 34th Senate district

 Kansas's 34th Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican Ed Berger since 2017; Berger was defeated in the 2020 Republican primary by Mark Steffen.
+It has been represented by Republican Michael Murphy since 2025.

 Geography

 District 34 covers all of Reno County and parts of Kingman County to the west of Wichita, including the communities of Hutchinson, Kingman, South Hutchinson, Buhler, Haven, and Nickerson.

 The district is located largely within Kansas's 1st congressional district, with a small part extending into the 4th district.
 It overlaps with the 101st, 102nd, 104th, and 114th districts of the Kansas House of Representatives.